flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 naturally means the station contributes nothing.

-Group-sparse beamforming is a well-established example [4,5].
+Group-sparse beamforming is a well-established example [3,4].

 **Sensor Selection**

 Let $x_g$ contain all decision variables associated with sensor $g$.

-A zero group means the sensor is unnecessary.
+If all of the modeled contribution of sensor $g$ is contained in this group, a zero group means that the sensor need not be selected.

 **Feature-Group Selection**

-Group LASSO was originally developed for selecting grouped explanatory variables [3].
+Group LASSO was originally developed for selecting grouped explanatory variables [2].

 **Server or Computing-Resource Activation**

 Let $x_g$ contain all workloads assigned to server $g$.

-If zero workload genuinely means the server can be inactive, group sparsity is a natural surrogate.
+If zero workload means that keeping the server active has no separate value or obligation, group sparsity is a natural surrogate.

 **Flow-Based Node or Link Activation**

 Let $x_g$ contain all flows using one candidate network resource.

-If zero group flow is equivalent to resource inactivity, the structure is highly suitable [2].
+If zero group flow is equivalent to resource inactivity, the structure is highly suitable [1].

 ### 11.2 Weak Candidates